xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ### Traffic Tests

-  - Below is the traffic stream which is used.
+  - Below is the snapshot of the traffic stream used.
   - It has a packet length of 822 bytes.
 (800 bytes plus 18 bytes of the Ethernet header + 4 bytes VLAN header)